 A Lovely Pet

-A well-bred and properly trained Labrador Retriever is a lovely pet, which is why my family has had four Labs over the years.
-Labs are loyal, loving and (if trained) well mannered dogs.
+A well-bred and properly trained Labrador Retriever is a lovely pet.
+This is why my family has had four members of the breed over the years.
+Labs are loyal, loving, and (if trained) well mannered dogs.
 They need to be involved in family activities and love to be given jobs that fit in with their instincts, such as retrieving and carrying.
-They do require a healthy diet and careful monitoring of their food intake, as well as adequate exercise, but in return they will be a wonderful companion for people of all ages.
+They require a healthy diet and careful monitoring of their food intake, as well as adequate exercise, but in return they will be a wonderful companion for people of all ages.

 © 2012 Linda Crampton